EmbeddedMike/super-todo/.data/mwolf.md

 # Done
+* commit and push to glitch again #Done
+Server to get todo list from .data #done
+** 4. and server to store todo list in .data #done Move tagged items when moving off the line #Done
+Add reducer to change name in state #Done
+Remove large "GTD List" **title** #Done
+Hook CtrlS and save GTD list #Done
+Add user name to state #Done
+** 3. client to push todolist to server #done
 ** 2. client to request todolist from server #done Check schedule on awninng #Done
 Make Devtools replay work #Done